-CWS shall implement a long-term Capital Improvement Program (CIP) and updated annually.
-The cost of preparation shall be prepared at the sole cost of CWS.
+CWS shall implement a long-term Capital Improvement Program (CIP) and update that plan annually.
+The plan shall be prepared at the sole cost of CWS.
 CWS shall submit an annual updated CIP to the City by March 1st of each year.
 This CIP shall include a five (5) year term of planned capital improvements, associated activities and costs for each improvement.

-For purposes of this Lease "capital project" shall mean all large non-recurring improvements to the Water System.
-Capital projects shall include a specific description and location of the proposed project, associated costs, and the reason for the project.
+For purposes of this Lease "capital project" shall mean all large, non-recurring improvements to the Water System.
+Capital projects shall include a specific description and location of the proposed project, estimated costs, and the reason for the project.
 CWS shall identify proposed adjustments to water rates for City consideration or provide alternative funding mechanisms for the cost of the capital projects.
 CWS shall be responsible for executing the CIP with the City's approval.